 Part III: €800.00 deposit required to hold your space.

 In some instances, we can provide a payment plan.
 Please email firstname.lastname@example.org for more information.

 All payments are non-refundable, but are transferable to future cycles.

 You will be surprised how distinctly different the European approach to Elements and Principles of Design.
 Due to the fundamental nature of what is taught in the EMC Part I, no one is excused from any part of the program no matter what your previous floral educational level might be.

 Register in full online at www.emcprogram.com

 Yes, there is a full EMC support team including personal mentors who you can communicate with to get extra help.
-Also, in PART II, there’s opportunities to ask as many questions as you want online on EMC Facebook page as you would do normally in any classroom situations.
+Also, in PART II, there are opportunities to ask as many questions as you want within our online community as you would do normally in any classroom situation.